These Instant Pot Cilantro Lime Shredded Chicken Tacos are so delicious – they've got less than 10 ingredients and are ready in 30 minutes!

 Storing and reheating

 Store the leftover chicken and taco toppings separately in the fridge for up to 5 days.
 When reheating the chicken, sprinkle some water over top to make sure the meat stays juicy, then reheat the chicken in the microwave for 1-2 minutes.
-Once you've warmed the leftover chicken, assemble your tacos and add on your fresh toppings.
+Once you've warmed the leftover chicken, assemble your Instant Pot chicken tacos and add on your fresh toppings.

 Freezing the chicken

 You can freeze the cooked shredded chicken in an airtight glass container or in a freezer bag for up to 3 months.
 When you're ready to enjoy the chicken, defrost it in the fridge overnight, then reheat it in the microwave for 1-2 minutes.
 To keep the chicken from drying out, make sure to sprinkle some water over top before reheating.
-Use it to make fresh tacos or repurpose it for burrito bowls, salads or wraps.
+Use it to make fresh shredded chicken tacos or repurpose it for burrito bowls, salads or wraps.

 Wanna Learn How To Meal Prep?